 Several researchers report on the use of HoloMonitor in the fight against severe brain cancers

-When tumors metastasize cancer cells travel through the body to reach a new location where another tumor can develop.
-Understanding of how different treatment options affect cell motility and migration is thus essential when exploring the effects of new treatment options in the fight against cancer.
+When tumours metastasize cancer cells travel through the body to reach a new location where another tumor can develop.
+Understanding of how different treatment options affect cell motility and cell migration is thus essential when exploring the effects of new treatment options in the fight against cancer.

 The authors conclude that: